Overview

 Birds, bats, butterflies, moths, flies, beetles, bees and small mammals are pollinators.
 They visit flowers to drink nectar or feed on pollen and transport pollen grains as they move from spot to spot.
 It is through pollination that plants are fertilised and able to produce the next generation of plants, including the fruit and crops we eat.

 Pollinators pollinate over 180,000 different plant species and more than 1200 crops.
-That means that 1 out of every three bites of food you eat is there because of pollinators.
+That means that around 1 out of every three bites of food you eat is there because of pollinators.
 Pollinators also support healthy ecosystems that clean the air, stabilise soils, protect from severe weather, and support other wildlife.

 Did you know that wasps were important pollinators too?